dynamsoft-docs/license-server-docs/selfhosting/index.md

 ---
 layout: default-layout
-title: Sample Folder Index Page
-keywords: sample, index page
-description: Sample folder index page
+title: Self-hosting License Tracking
+keywords: self-hosting, activation, import
+description: This page is about how to use self-hosting license tracking.
-breadcrumbText: Sample Folder
+breadcrumbText: Self-hosting LTS
+needAutoGenerateSidebar: true
 ---

 # Self-hosting license tracking